YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The fifth red flag is celebrity marketing used as proof of quality.
 A celebrity photo does not tell you whether your donor area can safely support your goals, whether your crown can be covered naturally, or whether your hairline should be lower.

-This is why I have written directly about the red flags of Turkish hair mills.
+The red flags of Turkish hair mills should be judged in context.
 The issue is not Turkey itself.
-Istanbul has excellent medical talent, but high volume systems can turn a delicate surgery into a production line when the wrong priorities take over.
+Istanbul has excellent medical talent, but high-volume systems can turn a delicate surgery into a production line when the wrong priorities take over.

 How should I judge hairline, crown, and density claims?